lippedio/lippedio/README.md

 ---

-## 💡 What is lippedio?
+## 💡 What is lipped?

-**lippedio** bridges the gap between high-scale system observability and rigorous regulatory control. our platform ingests multi-tenant telemetry streams, applies advanced analytics to isolate root causes, and enforces automated **Compliance Intelligence** and **AI Governance** guardrails.
+**lipped** bridges the gap between high-scale system observability and rigorous regulatory control. our platform ingests multi-tenant telemetry streams, applies advanced analytics to isolate root causes, and enforces automated **Compliance Intelligence** and **AI Governance** guardrails.

 Whether you are managing private enterprise codebases or executing public open-source workflows, **lippedio** ensures your applications and autonomous AI agents operate safely within deterministic compliance boundaries.